“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 Visualizing risks from the risk assessment example

-Let’s come back to our construction risk assessment form and see what the risks will look like on the BigPicture risk heatmap.
+Let’s return to our construction risk assessment form and see what the risks will look like on the BigPicture risk heatmap.

 Populate your risk matrix with risks and issues